Project Description

 Appointed by BAM for the reinforced concrete structures package at the UK’s single largest electricity transmission project Eastern Green Link 2.

-Eastern Green Link 2 (EGL2), a joint venture between SSEN Transmission and National Grid Electricity Transmission (NGET), reaching another of a new subsea electricity superhighway after sealing contracts with BAM and Hitachi Energy to supply and build converter stations at either end of the subsea cable.
+EGL2 – a joint venture between SSEN Transmission and National Grid Electricity Transmission (NGET) – marks another milestone in the development of a new subsea electricity superhighway, following key contract awards to BAM and Hitachi Energy to build converter stations at either end of the route.

 After travelling 436km southwards under the sea from Peterhead, EGL2’s subsea cable will come ashore on the East Yorkshire coast at Fraisthorpe Sands and then run underground for 68km to a new HVDC converter station at Drax